Brady Holt and His Story of Strength

 Today, Brady is enjoying all of the things he once did.
 He is going back to college, spending time outdoors, hiking, hunting and even coaching his brother in football.
 Brady got married in the fall of 2020 to his wife, Katie.

-“Every step you take forward takes you one closer the finish,” said
+“Every step you take forward takes you one step closer to the finish,” said Brady.